Structure II

 Characteristic interior masonry from Structure II.
 All interior walls were probably thickly plastered.

-This photo shows the construction of the Mayan or false arch, which did not have a keystone but employed a flat, non-weight bearing capstone to join the two sides of the arch.
+This photo also shows the construction of the Mayan or false arch, which did not have a keystone but employed a flat, non-weight bearing capstone to join the two sides of the arch.

 Looking west toward structure II: In the forground is a low circular structure which is believed to date from late Post-Classic times and may have been an altar.